pixelpogo/dynameister/README.md

 # Dynameister

-A ruby convenience wrapper from Amazons DynamoDB.
+A Ruby convenience wrapper from Amazons DynamoDB.

 ## Installation